England Ireland Find Havens

 Other

-Gull Island is situated on England's south coast a mile within the River Beaulieu.
-The river is entered from the western Solent whereupon it commences its meandering path through the New Forest.
-Set in the first reach, it offers ten visitor moorings and the only permissible anchoring location in a remote and secluded part of the river.
+Gull Island is located on the south coast of England, a mile within the River Beaulieu.
+The river is entered from the western Solent, where it begins its winding journey through the New Forest.
+Situated at the first reach, it provides eight visitor moorings and is the only permitted anchorage in a remote and tranquil part of the river.

-Gull Island is situated on England's south coast a mile within the River Beaulieu.
-The river is entered from the western Solent whereupon it commences its meandering path through the New Forest.
-Set in the first reach, it offers ten visitor moorings and the only permissible anchoring location in a remote and secluded part of the river.
+Gull Island is located on the south coast of England, a mile within the River Beaulieu.
+The river is entered from the western Solent, where it begins its winding journey through the New Forest.
+Situated at the first reach, it provides eight visitor moorings and is the only permitted anchorage in a remote and tranquil part of the river.

-Set within the Solent and the River Beaulieu, Gull Island offers good seaway protection if little in the way of air cover.
-With developed easterly conditions it is exposed to a large eastern fetch that will be particularly felt on the river's short sharp ebb.
+Set within the Solent and the River Beaulieu, Gull Island offers good seaway protection, if little in the way of air cover.
+It is exposed to a large eastern fetch with developed easterly conditions that will be particularly felt on the river's short, sharp ebb.
 In a developed south-easterly, that carries an added scend upriver, it is untenable on the ebb.
 Although the river has a moderately shallow sandbar that requires some consideration, access is straightforward night or day.

 Please note